Adjoint Reidemeister torsions of some 3-manifolds obtained by Dehn surgeries: Review; the adjoint Reidemeister torsion

 \section{Review; the adjoint Reidemeister torsion}

-After reviewing algebraic torsions in Section \ref{subsecTor}, we briefly recall the definition of the adjoint Reidemeister torsion in Section \ref{subsecAdj}.
-Section \ref{subsecPres} explains cellular complexes of $M$.
+After reviewing algebraic torsions in Section \ref{subsecTor}, we briefly recall the definition of the adjoint Reidemeister torsion in Section \ref{subsecAdj}. {We note that our definition of the adjoint torsion is of sign-refined type.} Section \ref{subsecPres} explains cellular complexes of $M$.
 Throughout this paper, we assume that any basis of a vector space is ordered.